FrontMatter/web-documentation-nextjs/content/docs/dashboard.md

 > **Important**: If your preview images are not loading, it might be that you need to configure the `publicFolder` where the extension can find them.
 For instance, in Hugo, this is the static folder.
 You can configure this by updating the `frontMatter.content.publicFolder` setting.

+## Commands

+There are two commands to open the dashboard:

+- `frontMatter.dashboard` aka `Front matter: Open dashboard` - Opens the dashboard on the contents view.
+- `frontMatter.dashboard.media` aka `Front matter: Open media dashboard` - Opens the dashboard on the media view.

 ## Contents view

 ### Draft status navigation